pingcap/tiflash/docs/design/2022-04-28-architecture-of-storage-engine-pagestorage.md

 BlobStore's name is earthy, but apt indicating that it mainly stores blob data.
 BlobStore consists of three parts:

-1. **BlobFile**: The file stores blob data.
+- **BlobFile**: The file that stores blob data.
-2. **BlobStat**: A space manager that is used to find/allocate/free spaces in BlobFile.
-It corresponds one-to-one with the BlobFile.
+- **BlobStat**: A space manager used to find/allocate/free space in BlobFile.
+It has one-to-one mapping with the BlobFile.
-3. **BlobStats**: Manage all BlobStat.
-Used to schedule all write requests.
+- **BlobStats**: Manage all BlobStat.
+It is used to schedule all write requests.

 Instead of storing data with append write, BlobStore uses a data structure called SpaceMap to manage the free spaces and perform random write in BlobFile.